thomassimmer/NeoPass/README.md

 - Securely encrypt and decrypt passwords using a master password.
 - Add, delete, and modify entries easily.
 - Copy passwords to the clipboard for easy pasting.
+- Ask for master password after 5 minutes of inactivity.

 ## Installation